Empowerment as a Money-Making, Success Proposition.

 The first contrast is that motivation is based on emotions–intensely positive feelings.
 Empowerment is based on emotions and knowledge…yes, intense feelings, but also, new awareness of possible outcomes, personal potential and the process of how to do.
 This last part is critical; we ignite our clients with intense, passionate emotions, but we also infuse them with skills and competencies—the process of how to do…to enact change and undergo transformation.

-The second contrast is that the feelings accompanying empowerment are often painful, eliciting emotional discomfort.
+The second contrast is that while motivational speakers seek to make your audience feel good, the feelings accompanying empowerment are often painful, eliciting emotional discomfort.
 In fact, while some empowerment involves pleasurable emotions, those involving painful emotions are far more powerful as catalysts to action.
 Psychologists have said for decades, that people are more driven to avoid pain than to seek pleasure.
 Those who are empowered experience intense emotions of dissatisfaction with the status quo; impatience to achieve potential; and discomfort with the differences between their desired state and their actual state.

 Third and finally, the positive feeling of emotion drives immediate conviction that happens with or without follow-through action.
 With empowerment the discomfort intensifies the longer it takes for desired state to replace current state.
 Here’s why: